-While the Walt Disney Company gears up for its phased reopening at Disney World, Disney has already implemented several health and safety measures to keep employees and guests healthy.
+The Walt Disney Company has begun its phased reopening at Disney World.
+Disney has already implemented several health and safety measures to keep employees and guests healthy.
 For example, cast members have increased the frequency of cleaning and disinfection in work areas.
 They have adjusted practices to promote physical distancing.
 Disney provides cast members with access to necessary PPE, including face coverings.

-Disney Springs at Disney World is in its phased reopening.
-Hop over to our Disney World reopening post to stay up to date on those procedures and dates.
-Disney Springs guests undergo a temperature screening (via a touchless infrared thermometer) from a health professional.
+Disney Springs at Disney World and Downtown Disney at Disneyland are open.
+Hop over to our Disney World reopening and Disneyland reopening posts for the latest dates, news and procedures.
+Disney parks guests in the U.S. undergo a temperature screening (via a touchless infrared thermometer) from a health professional.
 Masks are required for all guests ages 2 and up except when eating or drinking.
 Markings on the ground and cast members encourage social distancing.
-Guests can access touchless hand sanitizer and washing stations throughout the property.
+Guests can access hand sanitizer and washing stations throughout the property.

 The Disneyland site states, "Upon reopening, certain Disneyland Resort theme parks hotels, restaurants and other locations may be limited in capacity and subject to restricted availability or even closure based on guidance from health experts and government officials."
 It also says that park admission is not guaranteed.

 The Disney Parks Chief Medical Officer, Pam Hymel, released more plans and ideas Disney is exploring in regard to reopening the resorts, parks and stores in a message about Disney Parks from Chief Medical Officer Dr. Pamela Hymel.
 Expect details to continually change in this fluid situation.